 Using external Bluetooth adapter

 If you place your DC1 controller in a closed metal cabinet, the Bluetooth connection quality with the interface placed in the car will be quite poor.
 You can use external USB Bluetooth dongle on USB extension cable to improve the situation greatly.
 So far, we tested a dongle based on a “CSR8510 A10” chip, and it worked flawlessly.
 To use an external Bluetooth adapter, you need to disable the internal one.
-Edit the /boot/config.txt file:
+Edit the /boot/firmware/config.txt file:

-sudo nano /boot/config.txt
+sudo nano /boot/firmware/config.txt

 Add the following line at the end of the file to disable the built-in module and reset the system: